 Peyton: Oh, that is such a good one.
 OCD is just so wild.
 So harm OCD for me, I’m always afraid of running people off the road.
 I’m always turning my car around to make sure I haven’t run anybody off the road.
 There was one day I was in my little black Chevy car that I had gotten in high school and I was driving home and I just had one of those intrusive thoughts of I tried to pick up my phone because someone was calling me and I thought, “oh my gosh.”

 [00:28:00] like for those five split seconds, you have no idea if you were looking at the road, what could have happened?
 So I just hit the brakes.
 It’s a quiet country town, but I still hit the brakes in the middle of the road.
-And I went into with my car around and somebody sideswipes me because I’m irrationally flipping my car in the middle of the street.
+And I went to go whip my car around and somebody sideswipes me because I’m irrationally flipping my car in the middle of the street.

 I have partially killed her.
 She’s going to need a hip replacement.
 This woman gets out of her car.
 I’ve damaged her car like this was on me.
 She comes over and she grabs my hand and she looks at me and, and even in a small town, this was one of those random chances where I didn’t know who this was.